kozko2001/blog-hugo/content/posts/Github Actions.md

 Github actions allow you to create workflows likes the one you can have in a ci/cd system

+Right now I have a couple of scripts that allow me to write using roam and publish to my blog. and a circle ci pipeline that bring that executes the script, and I wanted to check if I could do the same but using github actions.

 You can go to one of your repositories, click in actions, and then in clic
 ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fkzk-personal%2FdPwdRfxor7.png?alt=media&token=6b3964c5-c580-4312-a5b7-f265056a4dd7)